abanoubmedhat/Multilingual_Customer_Feedback_Analyzer/README.md

   - Paginated table (5/10/20/50 per page)
   - Filter by product, language, sentiment
   - Checkbox selection for bulk operations
-  - Show/hide translated text toggle
+  - Show/hide translated text and timestamp toggle
   - Individual delete buttons
   - Bulk delete selected
   - Delete all filtered
+  - Delete all feedbacks in the database

 #### **Settings Tab**
 - **Product Management**:
-  - Add new products
+  - Add new products (with confirmation)
   - Delete existing products (with confirmation)
-  - View all products
+  - View all products (in scrollable table)

 - **Password Management**:
   - Change admin password
   - Minimum 6 characters
   - Current password verification

+- **Gemini model selector**:
+  - Get the supported models for the curret google api token (only show the generative models with large tokens number)
+  - Select the model you want to use for the translation and sentiment analysis

 ---